Overview

 Season of 2021

-During the second year of the COVID-19 pandemic and our first year camping with the trailer, we travelled around 4600 kilometres.
+During the second year of the COVID-19 pandemic and our first year camping with the trailer, we traveled around 4600 kilometers.
 We stayed 41 days in Airstream Basecamp 20x and visited the following provincial park campgrounds:

 Season of 2022

-During our second camping year, we travelled around 6100 kilometres and stayed 68 days in our trailer.
+During our second camping year, we traveled around 6100 kilometers and stayed 68 days in our trailer.
 We visited the following campgrounds:

 Season of 2023

-We travelled around 4850 kilometres and stayed 54 days in our trailer during our third camping year.
+We traveled around 4850 kilometers and stayed 54 days in our trailer during our third camping year.
 We visited the following campgrounds:

 Airstream Basecamp 20x: Frequently Asked Questions